silverstripe/cwp/docs/en/02_Features/01_Solr_search/01_Running_solr_locally.md

 </div>

 Alternatively you can use the quickstart installer that ships with the latest version of the fulltextsearch module.
-The quickstart script will install a solr service on your local machine and set up your `_config.php` to allow you to get started with minimal intervention.
+The quickstart script will install a Solr service on your local machine and set up your `_config.php` to allow you to get started with minimal intervention.

 You can execute the quick start script by running `vendor/bin/fulltextsearch_quickstart` in your project root.